Forceflow/ooc_svo_builder/README.md

  * [**libmorton**](https://github.com/Forceflow/libmorton) (header-only, included in src/libs)
  * [**libtri**](https://github.com/Forceflow/libtri) (header-only, included in src/libs)
  * [**trimesh2**](https://github.com/Forceflow/trimesh2) (binary, external) Used for input/output of triangle meshes and the vector math.
-You will have to compile this for yourself, it's not inclued.This library was originally developed by [Szymon Rusinkiewics](http://gfx.cs.princeton.edu/proj/trimesh2/), but I'm maintaining my own, updated version in [this repo](https://github.com/Forceflow/trimesh2).
+You will have to compile this for yourself, it's not included.
+This library was originally developed by [Szymon Rusinkiewicz](http://gfx.cs.princeton.edu/proj/trimesh2/), but I'm maintaining my own, updated version in [this repo](https://github.com/Forceflow/trimesh2).

 ## Usage / Examples
 ### Modes: Geometry-only / With-payload voxelization